MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/allocation-failure-classic.md

 **Workaround**

 If you do not need an affinity group, create a new regional virtual network for the new resources you're adding, and then [connect your existing virtual network to the new virtual network](https://azure.microsoft.com/blog/vnet-to-vnet-connecting-virtual-networks-in-azure-across-different-regions/).
-See more about [regional virtual networks](https://azure.microsoft.com/blog/2014/05/14/regional-virtual-networks/).

-Alternatively, you can [migrate your affinity-group-based virtual network to a regional virtual network](https://azure.microsoft.com/blog/2014/11/26/migrating-existing-services-to-regional-scope/), and then add the desired resources again.
+Alternatively, you can [Migrate a virtual network (classic) from an affinity group to a region](/previous-versions/azure/virtual-network/virtual-networks-migrate-to-regional-vnet), and then add the desired resources again.

 [!INCLUDE [Azure Help Support](../../includes/azure-help-support.md)]